Every product on this page was carefully chosen. I may earn a commission if you make a purchase through a link. See my full disclosure.

 Hate Notes has all the makings of the typical romance novel, but it has a unique spin that sets it apart from all the others.

-And that is how the story begins.
+And so their story begins.

 Why Read This?